Orange-OpenSource/ods-android/docs/components/Buttons.md

 In your layout, use the `OdsIconToggleButtonsRow` view.

-You can also force the icon toggle buttons row display in `light` or `dark` theme using `inverseTheme` boolean attribute.
+You can also force the icon toggle buttons row display in `light` or `dark` theme using `invertedTheme` boolean attribute.
 By default (`false` value), the appearance applied is based on the system night mode value.

 ```xml